 I use data to power accountability journalism.
 That means digging through databases and public records to uncover stories about how your identity and zip code can affect the kind of justice you get in Southern California.

-At KPCC, he has used data to shine a light on the avalanche of outside money in local politics, spiking firearms sales, Los Angeles’ bicycle infrastructure, and police militarization.
-He helped build a unique database on officer-involved shootings in Los Angeles County for KPCC’s Officer Involved project.
+As a data reporter, my work spans different beats.
+I’ve covered the avalanche of outside money in local politics, spiking firearms sales, Los Angeles’ bicycle infrastructure, and police militarization.
+I helped build a unique database on police shootings in Los Angeles and San Bernardino counties for KPCC’s Officer Involved project.

 Stories by Aaron Mendelson

 Several of those districts are in Southern California, and many are on track to miss their conservation targets because they didn't cut enough over the summer.